pedroveneziano/js-fall-2014/homework/wk1.md

 Your assignment for this week:

+First, check if you have git installed on your computer (It's possible, especially if you've ever used Brew or something like that).
+Check by typing `git --version` in your terminal.
+If you see a version number, you have it and you can skip this next step.
+If not:

 - [Install and setup](https://help.github.com/articles/set-up-git) git on your computer.
 Do steps 1-4 here.

+__Note__: if you have a get a message that you can't install Git because its from an unidentified developer, [follow these instructions](https://help.openshift.com/hc/en-us/articles/202399240-Git-installation-issues-on-Mountain-Lion-OS-X-10-8-).

 When you're all done, you should be able to open a new terminal and type `git --version` and get some meaningful output (not a message about how the git command was not found).
 If you've got that working, you're good.